-This option defines whether PFL selections are additive or exclusive:
+Defines whether PFL selections are additive or exclusive:

-- EXCL only one PFL may be active at any time; selecting a new PFL cancels the previous selection. - ADD allows multiple PFL buttons to be combined, thereby enabling a group of channels to be monitored in context.
+- EXCL only one PFL can be active at any time; selecting a new PFL cancels the previous selection. - ADD allows multiple PFL buttons to be combined, thereby enabling a group of channels to be monitored in context.